 Additional Resources

-In addition to individual counseling, CPS offers ongoing group support for a variety of issues.
+In addition to individual counseling, CAPS offers ongoing group support for a variety of issues.